Top Tips on how to take care of your braces

 1. Brush and floss after meals and right before bed

 The American Dental Association advises brushing two times daily.
 This is important for everyone.
-But, it’s especially important for those with braces.
+But it’s essential for those with braces.
 Food tends to get stuck in braces pretty easily, which can lead to acid buildup and cavities.
-This is why most orthodontists advise brushing 4 times per day; in the morning after breakfast, after lunch, or right after school, after dinner, and at bedtime.
+This is why most orthodontists advise brushing four times per day; in the morning after breakfast, lunch, school, dinner, and bedtime.
 The extra brushing helps the mouth stay debris-free, helps fight cavities, and prevents potential damage to the braces.

 Brushing alone can’t remove all the food particles between your teeth, especially with the brackets and rubber bands.
-Some helpful flossing tools are dental picks, floss threaders*, super floss, and waterparks are all great tools that provide more powerful flossing solutions for those in braces.
+Some helpful flossing tools are dental picks, floss threaders*, super floss, and waterparks, which are all great tools that provide more powerful flossing solutions for braces.
 Each tool is designed to improve the effectiveness of flossing for those wearing braces.

 2. Swish with water after eating

 Swishing water around the mouth after meals is a great way to remove bits of food caught in braces.
 The water will be able to get rid of a lot of the stuck food, but harder-to-reach debris will need to be brushed or flossed away.

 Besides, swishing warm salt water can relieve irritation from braces, reduce the possibility of an infection, and promotes a healthy mouth.